Trans Jogja

-Trans Jogja is a bus rapid transit (BRT) system operates in Yogyakarta and surrounding areas, with 20 different routes.
-Trans Jogja operates from 06:00 to 19:00 starting from 22 March 2020.
+Trans Jogja is a bus rapid transit (BRT) system operates in Yogyakarta and surrounding areas (Sleman Regency and Bantul Regency), with 20 different routes.
+Trans Jogja operates from 05:30 to 20:30.

+Trans Jogja inaugurated on February, 2008.
+It makes the second oldest bus rapid transit (BRT) system operates in Indonesia, after Transjakarta.

 Trans Jogja is currently operated by PT Jogja Tugu Trans, a consortium of Perum DAMRI and public transport cooperatives in Special Region of Yogyakarta (Koperasi Pemuda Sleman, Kopata, Aspada, Kobutri, and Puskopkar), and PT Anindya Mitra Internasional, a province-owned company.
 Their operations are under auspices of Office of Transportation of the Special Region of Yogyakarta.

 In April 2020, the system had a daily ridership of 1,402, lower than normal amounts of 20,000-22,000 because of the COVID-19 pandemic.

 Fares

 Ticket fares on Trans Jogja are of flat rates.
 Passengers pay a flat fare and can go any distance along the bus route.
 Bus transfers are free at staffed stops.

 Cards

-As of 2022, Trans Jogja issues transit cards for use on Trans Jogja buses.
-There are two types of the cards:
+As of 2025, Trans Jogja issues Trans Jogja subscription cards for use on Trans Jogja buses.
+There are four types of cards: